microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualendpoint-post-onpremisesconnections.md

 In the request body, supply a JSON representation of the [cloudPcOnPremisesConnection](../resources/cloudpconpremisesconnection.md) object.

-The following table shows the properties that are required when you create the [cloudPcOnPremisesConnection](../resources/cloudpconpremisesconnection.md) object.
+The following table lists the properties that are required when you create the [cloudPcOnPremisesConnection](../resources/cloudpconpremisesconnection.md) object.

 |Property|Type|Description|
 |:---|:---|:---|